itzmidinesh/TickyBot/README.md

 #### Other
 - Readme.md has been updated.
 - Checked and made sure there are no errors in the developer console.
-- Application is deployed using [GitHub pages](https://itzmidinesh.github.io)
+- Application is deployed using [Vercel](https://ticky-bot.vercel.app/)

 ### Dependencies